gnqHuy/Lumi-Learn/README.md

     dotnet ef database update
     ```
 4. Import the data from the `SQL_data` file into the newly created database.
-    (You might want to add more specific instructions here, e.g., "Using your preferred MySQL client, connect to the database and execute the script found in `path/to/your/SQL_data`.")
 5. Execute the commands found in the `dotnet aws credential config.txt` file located on Google Drive.
-    (It's generally better to include the commands directly or explain the setup rather than linking to an external private file.
-If these are sensitive, provide guidance on what needs to be configured.)
 6. Run the server using the following command:
     ```bash
     dotnet run